Freedom is the Prison of No Escape

 I do not wonder how

-All I know is there’s no escape
+All I know is no escape

 All I know is Now